Aman-Gupta-404/codeio/README.md

 It allows the workspace to be restored when a new worker environment is created.

-The current implementation uses an S3-compatible object storage API.
+The current implementation uses cloudflare r2 which is an S3-compatible object storage API.

 ---